chostett/ggj25/README.md

-# ggj25
+# Bubble Butt: The Game
-Team Bubble Butt's Repository for Global Game Jam 2025 - Theme: Bubble
+...why is everyone mean to me :C